Lent and Holy Week at UPUMC

 PALM SUNDAY

-Palm Sunday commemorates Jesus' triumphant entry into Jerusalem, celebrated with crowds waving palm branches.
-It signifies hope, acknowledging Jesus as the prophesied Messiah.
-Yet, it foreshadows the impending events of Holy Week, emphasizing the transformative journey from joyous acclaim to the profound sacrifice of Easter, central to the Christian faith.
-Raise your "Hosannas" and wave your palms in worship with us on March 24 at 8:45 and 11 AM!
+Palm Sunday commemorates Jesus' triumphant entry into Jerusalem, celebrated with waving palm branches.
+It signifies hope, yet, it also foreshadows the impending events of Holy Week and the profound sacrifice of Easter.
+Worship with us on April 13 at 8:45 and 11 am as we wave our palms and shout “Hosanna!”

 HOLY WEEK MIDDAY SERVICES